-Jennifer joined the Westport Land Conservation Trust as Interim Executive Director in January 2017.
-Not a stranger to Westport, Jennifer was hired by The Trustees of Reservations in 2007, initially focusing on land protection in Westport.
+Jennifer joined the Westport Land Conservation Trust (WLCT) as Interim Executive Director in January 2017.
+In August, she became WLCT’s Director of Special Projects, working part-time to manage the Land Trust’s fundraising initiatives and a few land projects.
+No stranger to Westport, Jennifer was hired by The Trustees of Reservations in 2007, initially focusing on land protection in Westport.
 Following that year, her role at The Trustees expanded and she spent eight years conserving land throughout Massachusetts while serving as a Regional Conservation Director.
 During that time Jennifer continued to champion land conservation in Westport and, working with WLCT, managed the protection of the Oscar Palmer Farm and the Town Farm lease.
 Jennifer has a Master’s in Public Policy from the University of Massachusetts Dartmouth and a Bachelor’s of Science from the University of Vermont.

 Pam is a lifelong Westporter and loves this town.
 She has extensive management experience and brings that organization and teamwork to the WLCT office.
 She manages the office including the accounting, fundraising, events and much more.
 She lives in Westport, on the beautiful west branch, with her husband.
 They have twins who are in college.

 Brendan is our land stewardship and community outreach coordinator.
 He holds a Bachelor’s degree from the University of Vermont and completed a year of service as an Environmental Educator for the Buzzards Bay Coalition in 2015.
 Prior to joining WLCT, Brendan worked as a white-water rafting guide in beautiful Jackson, Wyoming and as a sea kayaking instructor for Osprey Sea Kayak Adventures, located at the head of Westport.